ttsunion/Deep-Expression/README.md

 python train.py

 # Progress
 The code should work now, after enough training, loss can reach enough lower value (from ~2.3 to ~0.01).
-Besides, signals is transformed to locating in the range of (-1, 1) by dividing 2**15.
+Besides, signals is transformed in order to locating in the range of (-1, 1) by dividing 2**15.
 Next step, is to write scipts for wave synthesis from transformed signals.